Effects of cosmological model assumptions on galaxy redshift survey measurements: Cosmological Model Assumptions

 Functions $R_A(z)$ and $R_{\rm r}(z)$ relate the coordinate angular distance and the redshift distance to the real physical distances at redshift $z$ and, although not always expressible in a simple form, can be defined as such in any cosmological model and space-time.
 If, however, we assume that the Universe follows a Friedman-Robertson-Walker (FRW) metric, the radial and angular geometrical constraints are coupled

 where

 $c$ is a speed of light, $H_0$ is a Hubble constant and $H(z)$ is a Hubble parameter which is different in every cosmological model.

-In a space-time different from FRW (for example other Bianchi Type I spaces or Lema\^{i}tre-Tolman-Bondi models) the Eqs.~(\ref{eq:frwdistr}), (\ref{eq:frwdista}) and the relationship between the two distances is in general different.
-Equations (\ref{eq:frwdistr}) and (\ref{eq:frwdista}) shows that if we assume FRW the measurements of $H$ and $D_A$ are coupled and provide constraints on curvature $\Ok$.
+In a space-time different from FRW (for example other Bianchi Type I spaces or Lema\^{i}tre-Tolman-Bondi models) the Eqns.~(\ref{eq:frwdistr}), (\ref{eq:frwdista}) and the relationship between the two distances is in general different.
+Eqns.~(\ref{eq:frwdistr}) and~(\ref{eq:frwdista}) shows that if we assume FRW the measurements of $H$ and $D_A$ are coupled and provide constraints on curvature $\Ok$.

 The coupling is direct: given a set of measurements $H(z_{\rm i})$ in FRW metric the angular distance distance can be approximated as

 where